Bishops Lodge: Residence of the Bishop of Riverina

 The staff at Bishop's Lodge during much of the Andersons' time was a married couple, Mr and Mrs Bond, who lived in the rooms off the kitchen.
-Mrs Annie Bond was the cook and Mr Bond worked in the garden.
+Annie Bond was the cook and Mr Bond worked in the garden.
 There was also a parlour maid and a governess who came in daily from Hay.
-The Chinese gardener, Ah Mow, had been engaged by Bishop Linton in the early 1890s and was still at Bishop's Lodge in 1921.
+The Chinese gardener, Ah Mow, had been engaged by Linton in the early 1890s and was still at Bishop's Lodge in 1921.

-Over the thirty years of Bishop Anderson's episcopacy his family grew and their occupancy of Bishop's Lodge changed.
+Over the thirty years of Anderson's episcopacy his family grew and their occupancy of Bishop's Lodge changed.
 During the first fifteen years it was a family of young children, enjoying beach holidays at Portarlington, playing with dogs, cats and ponies, holding tennis parties and having lessons either with a governess or at the private Hay Grammar School run by Mrs Gegg, wife of the manager of the Bank of New South Wales.
-The Bishop was frequently away from home for weeks at a time as he travelled to all parts of his Diocese.
+The bishop was frequently away from home for weeks at a time as he travelled to all parts of his Diocese.
 From 1915 motorcars made diocesan travel easier, but Anderson still had to make long annual tours on unmade roads.
 During Anderson's episcopate thirty-two churches and many rectories were built and the number of clergy increased.
 Diocesan finances after 1920 were stable.

-By 1924, when Bishop Anderson announced his retirement, many in the Diocese felt Bishop's Lodge had become unsuitable as the Bishop's residence.
-Its upkeep had been a great burden on the Bishop, made much more so by the small income he had been obliged to accept because of mismanagement of the Diocesan Trust Fund.
+By 1924, when Anderson announced his retirement, many in the Diocese felt Bishop's Lodge had become unsuitable as the bishop's residence.
+Its upkeep had been a great burden on the bishop, made much more so by the small income he had been obliged to accept because of mismanagement of the Diocesan Trust Fund.
 Unwise investments by the Diocesan solicitors in Goulburn had seriously depleted the capital of the Bishopric Endowment Fund and the Pioneer Clergy Fund.